ASO Officers and Board Members

 traveling, and jigsaw puzzles.
 Lauren was drawn to the ﬁeld of psychology in high school, and later, while working in a pediatric residential facility, she began her work with children diagnosed with Autism.
 She went on to become an ABA provider in both the greater Los Angeles area and Portland before completing her graduate work.
 When asked what she enjoys the most about her work, Lauren replied, “Being able to directly impact the lives of others in a positive and meaningful way is the only thing I have ever really wanted to do.
 Spending time with kids is such a special thing as they are the purest form of themselves.
 I am grateful that I get to be a part of peopleʼs lives, a part of their families, their education, their characters.
 Being a Child & Family Therapist is my dream job.”

 Marci Hammel has been an Autism Specialist since 1994, and has been the foster parent of a child with ASD since 2000.
-Marci has been on the Board of Directors and Program Supervisor of ACAP (Autistic Children's Activity Program) for a number of years.
+Marci served on the Board of Directors and Program Supervisor of ACAP (Autistic Children's Activity Program) until 2013.
 She has conducted many speaking engagements about ASD through PSU, PCC and Linfield College.
 In 2009, she spoke with Jonathan Chase, an ASO Board Member, at an ASO sponsored event for parents.

 Krystel Anderson has Asperger Syndrome, OCD, a genetic blood disorder and rare complex autoimmune diseases.
 Despite these challenges, Krystel obtained a technical degree in Radio Broadcasting and went on to become a radio personality and a nationally syndicated radio producer.
 After emergency brain surgery at the age of 25, Krystel decided to pursue her love of scientific communication and majored in Scientific Communications and minored in the Biological Sciences.
 Major interests include healthcare ethics, philosophy, religious history and languages.
 Krystel has worked in both technical and social service fields.
 She was born in Europe, and raised in Nevada, New Mexico and Washington state.
 Recently she relocated to Portland, Oregon after working with the homeless and disabled population of San Francisco, California.
 Krystel is passionate about teaching, technology and advocating a safe space for autistic individuals and their families.
 In her spare time she likes to read historical novels, hike and expand her knowledge of digital photography.